Jerald/cmpt489update2/index.md

 ***
 #### Heresy, The Sixth Circle

 Before we knew it, we found ourselves in **Heresy**.
-It seems the LLVM develoers, thinking themselves clever, had created one of the grossest ways to generate dynamic code bodies that had ever been concieved.
+It seems the LLVM developers, thinking themselves clever, had created one of the grossest ways to generate dynamic code bodies that had ever been concieved.
 The file `Intrinsics.gen` is *over 100,000* lines long and contains a number of pre-processor `ifdef`'s.
 By defining a specific preprocessor variable and then including this monstorous file, they load just the specific parts they want.
 This is how the 6k+ intrinsics are loaded into their enum.

 | `Intrinsics.h`                                                                                                   | `Intrinsics.gen`                                                               |
 | ---------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |